kslg/dev-worthy/README.md

 ### Strategy

-This project has been built as a collaborative project through [Code Institute](https://codeinstitute.net/) as a learning tool for working in an agile environment.
+This project has been built as a collaborative project through [Code Institute](https://codeinstitute.net/) as a learning tool for working in an professional environment through:

+* Teamwork
+* Exposure to Agile Development
+* Experience with version control
+* Adding to CV and portfolio
+* Exposure on social pedia
+* Delivering projects to tight deadlines

  The aim is to create a site that spreads positive and uplifting messages that users can view daily to remind themselves that they are worthy of the goals they pursue.

 #### User Goals

-View inspiring quotes
+- View inspiring quotes
-View daily affirmations
-View coding tips and tricks --tbc
+- View coding tips and tricks --tbc

-#### User Stories

--
--
--
+- Save quotes to favourites

 <sup><sub>[*Back to top*](#devworthy)</sup></sub>